 Digital Locker System

-The foremost objective of the campaign is to minimize the usage of physical documents, and allow sharing of e-documents across agencies.
+The foremost objective of the campaign is to minimize the use of physical documents and allow sharing of e-documents across agencies.
 You just need to register and update your documents to access them online.
+Now, this is called perfect example towards explaining digitalization in India.
 Sounds interesting?
 Isn’t it?

 Swatch Bharat Mission Mobile app